 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Systems Analysis: Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 - Database Consultant

 In the United States, there were 287,200 jobs for Database Architect in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Database Architect by 2026.
-The BLS estimates 22,400 yearly job openings in this field.
+There will be an estimated 22,400 positions for Database Architect per year.

 The states with the most job growth for Database Architect are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.